Humor Me (film): Plot

 Time goes on, Nate starts going with his dad power-walking, he gives his latest manuscript to Allison to proof and the play rehearsals progress.
 He has nightly Skype calls with his son Gabe in France, and finally gets some dental work done.

 The Cranberry Bog Players, upon finding a video of Nate's successful screenplay, have a viewing at Bob's.
 It is basically the story of his parents dealing with her cancer.
 Bob angrily shuts it off, shortly needing to be rushed to the hospital.
-While waiting for him to wake from an induced coma, Connie hands Nate the key to a storage locker full of his mom's things.
+While waiting for him to wake from a coma, Connie hands Nate the key to a storage locker full of his mom's things.

 Seeing Nate that night at his dad's, Allison confronts him about quitting.
-Telling him the new screenplay is good, although unfinished.
-She accuses him of being the reason why it is incomplete.
+Telling him the new screenplay is good, although unfinished, she accuses him of being the reason why it is incomplete.

 At the hospital, Nate and Connie take turns telling jokes to Bob, and can see he's reacting to them.
 He slowly comes out of the coma.
 Returning to the home, Nate asks if he may come back, making adjustments.
 At the performance, we see that clever slapstick jokes with sexual innuendo have been added to the routine.
 The producer who pulled out of his last play praises the performance.
 And his soon-to-be-ex also has come, bringing Gabe.
-She's made money in France, says she'll get divorce paper written up with joint custody, and he introduces his son to Allison.
+She's made money in France, says she'll get divorce papers written up with joint custody, and he introduces his son to Allison.

 The close starts with a playbill of the opening of Nate's recently opened show.
 Then we see the home, first from Gabe finishing a piano lesson with Allison, then they walk by ladies in dress rehearsal for a new performance, Ellis is with his lady, and they go through the changing area to reach the pool.
-Bob, Nate and Gabe cannonball into the pool.
+Bob, Nate and Gabe cannonball into it.